-(a) If the power system is exactly as described above (Figure 2-6a), what will the voltage at the load be?
-What will the transmission line losses be?

-(b) Suppose a 1:10 step-up transformer is placed at the generator end of the transmission line and a 10:1 step-down transformer is placed at the load end of the line (Figure 2-6b).
+- (a) If the power system is exactly as described above (and shown in Figure 2-6a), what will the voltage at the load be?
+What will the transmission line losses be? - (b) Suppose a 1:10 step-up transformer is placed at the generator end of the transmission line and a 10:1 step-down transformer is placed at the load end of the line (as shown in Figure 2-6b).
 What will the load voltage be now?
 What will the transmission line losses be now?

 (a) Figure 2-6a shows the power system without transformers.
-Here $I_G = I{\text{line}} = I{\text{load}}$ .
+Here $I_G = I{line} = I{load}$ .
 The line current in this system is given by